 You should take your pre-workout shortly before exercising.
 However, working out in the morning or evening could result in different effects after you take it.

 Most people are less likely to experience undesirable side effects if they exercise and take pre-workout later in the day.

 Related Article - How Long Does Pre-Workout Last?

 How much food you have in your stomach will also affect how you react to pre-workout.
-If you take pre-workout on an empty stomach, you are more likely to experience immediate poops or digestive discomfort.
+Taking pre-workout on empty stomach, you are more likely to experience immediate poops or digestive discomfort.

 If you experience these symptoms, you are better off taking your supplement with a healthy pre-workout meal.

 Avoiding pre-workout poops before an intense workout session may sound hard, or outright impossible, but a few changes to your lifestyle and decision-making could make a massive difference.